Deep networks learn to parse uniform-depth context-free languages from local statistics: Iterative learning algorithm

-The root-to-triple covariance is the $v\times v\times v\times v$ covariance tensor between $X^{\scriptscriptstyle (L,\mathrm{triple})}$ and the root one-hot vector $X^{(0)}$, or a vector in $\mathbb{R}^v$ per triple $(a,b,c)$.
-Following~\autoref{app:root-to-pair}, we use the law of total covariance to decompose the covariance into contributions corresponding to different local topologies (see~\autoref{fig:covariance-decomposition} for an illustration).
-The three terminal symbols selected can share the same LCA at level $L\,{-}\,1$ (i.e. they are ternary siblings, probability $p_{\mathrm{ter}}$) or only two of the three (either $(a,b)$ or $(b,c)$ with the same probability) come from the same level-$(L\,{-}\,1)$ nonterminal.
+The root-to-triple covariance is the $v\times v\times v\times v$ covariance tensor between $X^{\scriptscriptstyle (\ell,\mathrm{triple})}$ and the root one-hot vector $X^{(0)}$, or a vector in $\mathbb{R}^v$ per triple $(a,b,c)$.
+As in~\autoref{app:root-to-pair}, we use the law of total covariance to decompose the covariance into contributions corresponding to different local topologies (see~\autoref{fig:covariance-decomposition} for an illustration).
+The three terminal symbols selected can share the same LCA at the previous level $\ell\,{-}\,1$ (i.e. they are ternary siblings, probability $p_{\mathrm{ter}}$) or only two of the three (either $(a,b)$ or $(b,c)$ with the same probability) come from the same level-$(\ell\,{-}\,1)$ nonterminal.
 In the latter case, the two terminals sharing the LCA are either binary (probability $p_{\mathrm{bin}}$) or ternary siblings (probability $p_{\mathrm{ter}}$).
 Therefore,

-where $P^{(L)}_{z'\to c}$ and $P^{(L)}_{z\to a}$ are nothing but parent-to-child transition matrices from~\autoref{eq:parent-to-child-def}.~\footnote{Note that the topology enforces the condition that the symbol $c$ (resp. $a$) is located on the left (resp. right) of its span, fixing the child position in the tensor.
-However, this property does not affect the conclusions of this section, and we will ignore it.}
+where $\widetilde P^{(\ell)}_{a,z}$ denotes the parent-to-child transition matrix from~\autoref{eq:parent-to-child-def}, averaged over arities and child positions.~\footnote{Note that the topology enforces the condition that the symbol $c$ (resp. $a$) is located on the left (resp. right) of its span, fixing the child position in the tensor.
+However, this property does not affect the conclusions of this section, and we will ignore it.} \begin{itemize} \item[(ter)] The pure ternary contribution consists of the matrix product between the $v^3$-by-$v$ ternary rules tensor $R^{\scriptscriptstyle (\ell)}_{\scriptscriptstyle z\to (a,b,c)}$ and the root-to-level-$(\ell\,{-}\,1)$ covariance rows $C^{\scriptscriptstyle (L-1)}_1(z,:)$.
+As in the binary contribution of the root-to-pair covariance tensor,